-For the purposes of the financial statements as of December 31, 2013 and December 31, 2014 and the period and year then ended, the Company has evaluated the subsequent events through June 19, 2015, the date these audited financial statements were issued.
+For the purposes of the financial statements as of December 31, 2013 and December 31, 2014 and the period and year then ended, the Company has evaluated the subsequent events through June 19, 2015, the date these audited financial statements were originally issued and October 30, 2015, the date these revised audited financial statements were issued.

-For the purpose of the interim financial statements as of June 30, 2015 and for the six month periods ended June 30, 2014 and 2015, the Company has evaluated the subsequent events through August 28, the date these interim financial statements were issued.
+For the purpose of the interim financial statements as of June 30, 2015 and for the six month periods ended June 30, 2014 and 2015, the Company has evaluated the subsequent events through August 28, 2015 the date these interim financial statements were issued.

-In August 2015, the Company amended the 2014 Option and Stock Plan to increase the number of shares reserved for issuance to 11,345,000 shares.
+- a) Corporate actions (Unaudited) - 1) In August 2015, the Company amended the 2014 Plan to increase the number of shares reserved for issuance to 2,669,411 shares.